Video analytics can be an overlooked piece of an enterprise’s video content.

 If you’d like to learn more about video metrics, this blog post walks you through leveraging webinar analytics.

 Has COVID-19 forced your company to explore more video content solutions?
-We’re compiling resources to help organizations like yours ensure business continuity during this challenging time.
-You can also take a look at Rev, Vbrick’s enterprise video platform.
+Take a look at Rev, Vbrick’s enterprise video platform.
 And if you’d like to see Rev in action, be sure to request a demo.